MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 Microsoft Edge includes a `GREASE` brand value that changes over time.
 It prevents sites from matching the entire brand list when attempting to detect a version of Microsoft Edge.

-To request more detailed information such as platform, use the following code.
+To request more detailed information such as `platform`, use the following code.

 :::row:::
    :::column span="":::